In the second lesson of business blogging for beginners, we are going to be talking about how to write in a way that will market your organization.

 “A blog is a great way to figure out what you want to do with yourself because writing regularly is a path to self-discovery.” – Penelope Trunk.

-Blogging is a great way to improve your writing.
-Due to the pressure of deadlines, and scrutiny from readers, it can make your writing crisp, concise and creative.
+Business blogging is a great way to improve your writing.
+Due to the pressure of deadlines, and scrutiny from readers, it can make your writing crisp, concise, and creative.

-- Company blogs, guest blogs and website content.
+- Business blogs, guest blogs, and website content.

 - White papers and Case studies.